Fast fashion: buzzword of the year.

 Like this, they also avoid any other legal requirements such as health insurance, safe working conditions,…

 And this is not good news.
 It doesn’t have to do with female emancipation and empowerment, but with women being exploited.

 In many cases women working for delocalised sweatshops are financially responsible for their entire household – let’s say, around 97 $ per month.

 Fast fashion is a feminist issue – and this isn’t just a cute quote to post on insta, it’s as real as life itself – and, particularly today, we can’t be selective and empower women in one part of the world or with a certain social background while ignoring others that just didn’t get as lucky as us.

 Look, I just don’t want to live in a world without fashion.
 And to have fashion, we need a fashion industry.

 Which doesn’t mean that we need a toxic fashion industry.

 The first step is raising awareness and show everyone that they, as consumers, have as much power as they’re willing to assume – that whole “we vote with our dollars” thing is true!

-The more people like you and I show interest in how our actions and fashion decisions affect the world, the louder we’ll be.
+The more people show interest in how our actions and fashion decisions impact the world, the louder we’ll be.
 We want brands, organizations and governments to hear us and respond, but we have to start somewhere, don’t we?

 Everything counts: what we prioritize, how we consume, what our ideal world looks like and how we allign our actions with our dreams.